Competitions, Challenges, and Industry Prizes

 These competitions provide hands-on learning for future scientists and researchers that complements coursework and curriculum at collegiate institutions worldwide.
 They provide opportunities for students to use their creativity, passion, and skills to address real-world issues.

 The Collegiate Wind Competition challenges interdisciplinary teams of undergraduate students to offer unique solutions to a complex wind energy project using two multifaceted elements: (1) design, build, and test a wind turbine and (2) plan and financially analyze a wind plant.

 This DOE competition challenges college students to protect imagined businesses from simulated cyberattacks.
-Using critical-infrastructure-focused, real-world scenarios, the competition helps participants and volunteers increase their knowledge and understanding of cyber-physical threats, vulnerabilities, and consequences.
+Using critical-infrastructure-focused, real-world scenarios, the competition helps participants improve their understanding of cyber-physical threats, vulnerabilities, and consequences.

 JUMP (Join the discussion, Unveil innovation, Make connections, Promote tech-to-market) into STEM is an online building science competition for undergraduate and graduate students across a variety of majors at U.S. colleges and universities.
 This initiative was launched to advance skills in STEM fields and encourage early-stage research in building energy efficiency.

 This competition challenges students across the U.S. to develop novel, market-ready, cutting-edge marine energy technologies and solutions to address some of the most pressing challenges in the expanding blue economy.
 Participants develop hands-on skills that set them apart from other graduates in the field.

 The U.S. Department of Energy Solar Decathlon® is a collegiate competition that challenges multidisciplinary student teams to design and build high-performance, low-carbon buildings.
 Since 2002, the Solar Decathlon community has grown to showcase much more than solar technologies.
 The Solar Decathlon offers collegiate institutions two tracks to participate: an annual Design Challenge and a biennial Build Challenge.

 The Solar District Cup challenges multidisciplinary student teams to design and model optimized distributed solar energy systems for a campus or urban district.
 The competition engages students across the engineering, urban planning, and finance disciplines to reimagine how energy is generated, managed, and used in a district.